TaurusOlson/incisive/README.rst

 CSVLIB
 ======

 **csvlib** is a tiny library for handling csv in Python.
-It is basically around the csv builtin module.
+It is basically a wrapper for the csv module.